-Fluent in Italian, and having recently returned to live in Rome, Sophy cannot wait to introduce ASA travellers to the cuisine, culture, history, art, architecture and archaeology of Sicily.
+Sophy co-led this tour with David Henderson in 2024.
+Fluent in Italian, and having recently returned to live in Rome, she cannot wait to introduce ASA travellers to the cuisine, culture, history, art, architecture and archaeology of Sicily.

 Combine this tour with